 Composite Methods

 There are a number of steps necessary to form composites of any given phenomenon.
 The first step is choosing a positive and negative basis for the analysis.
 In prior work on ENSO composite analysis, generally the positive basis was used to describe El Niño events, and the negative basis was used to describe La Niña events (Karoly, 1989; Turner, 2004).
 More recent studies (Fogt and Bromwich, 2011) have analyzed composites of separate phases which are particularly useful in determining the distinct features of each phase.
 This study has used the definition of events described by the ONI.
 After the basis is formed and events chosen, these events are then averaged, and the positive and negative averaged events are subtracted from the average of the nonevents to form the composite.
-Finally, statistical significance is determined by using a two tailed Student’s t-test, and for the cases evaluated, the confidence interval has been set at 0.95 and all regions discussed throughout, unless otherwise indicated meet this threshold for significance.
+Finally, statistical significance is determined by using a two tailed Student’s t-test, and for the cases evaluated, the confidence interval has been set at 0.95.
+All regions discussed throughout, unless otherwise indicated, meet this threshold for significance.

 Southern Annular Mode

-Previous studies (Fogt and Bromwich, 2011; Fogt and Bromwich, 2006; Schneider et al., 2012; Ciasto and Thompson, 2008; L’Heureux and Thompson, 2006) have explored the interactions between ENSO and SAM, finding coupling between the phenomena with strong linear interactions during the Austral Summer.
+Previous studies (Fogt et al., 2011; Fogt and Bromwich, 2006; Schneider et al., 2012; Ciasto and Thompson, 2008; L’Heureux and Thompson, 2006) have explored the interactions between ENSO and SAM, finding coupling between the phenomena with strong linear interactions during the Austral Summer.
 Composite analysis finds, as in prior literature, striking similarity between the La Nina 2 meter temperature and the SAM 2 meter temperature signals.
 In the interest of exploring the signal without the SAM, the regression of the SAM has been removed from the 2 meter temperature during Austral summers of La Nina events, as these composites show the strongest similarities.

 Composite Analysis and Results